Anisotropic Cosmic Ray Transport in strong MHD Turbulence due to Magnetic Mirroring and Resonant Curvature Scattering: Transport Behavior

 \subsection{Parallel Transport}

-We now examine how well the statistics of pitch angle reversals describe the parallel transport of our test particles.
+We now examine how well the statistics of pitch-angle reversals describe the parallel transport of our test particles.
 For this purpose, we assume a Lévy walk where particles travel along field lines with a constant speed~$v_\Levy$ until a reversal event occurs, from where they continue traveling in the opposite direction along their field line until another reversal event occurs, and so on.
-The durations~$\tau$ of these segments are independently sampled from the probability distribution~$p_\mu(\tau)$ of durations between pitch angle reversals in our test particle data.
+The durations~$\tau$ of these segments are independently sampled from the probability distribution~$p_\mu(\tau)$ of durations between pitch-angle reversals in our test-particle data.
 Provided that the first two moments of~$p_\mu(\tau)$ exist, the diffusion coefficient of this Lévy walk is given by \citep{Zaburdaev2015}

 where the displacement~$x$ is given by construction as~$x=v_\Levy\,\tau$.